-"That's sixty miles from here."
-"I'm sorry," the interne said.
-"But we can't admit them here.
+"Well?" the interne repeated.
+"I'm afraid you'll have to take them to the we can't admit them here.
 They're isolation cases and our wards are full.
 Besides," he added, as if it were just an after-thought, "they're not residents of the town."